ImperialCollegeLondon/GUIs-for-RS/README.md

 <details><summary>6.
 Hackday!</summary>
 <p>

 The last day of the workshop will be a hackathon to put into practice all the ideas and discussions of the day before!
-Working in teams, the attendees will lay some concrete plans and give the first steps to develop a GUI for the software of their choice.
+Working in teams, the attendees will lay some concrete plans and give the first steps to develop a GUI for the software of their choice, create the wireframes and, possibly, some flow diagrams.
 This can be a piece of code related to a project they are already working on or something completely external to their own work.
-There will be pitches for the proposed projects by the end of the first day.
+There will be pitches for the proposed projects at the start of the day.
 </p>
 </details>